mensbeam/HTML-DOM/README.md

 ### MensBeam\HTML\DOM\Inner\Document ###

 This is the document object that is wrapped.
 There are a few things that are publicly available.
-This is only available in the public API so the class may be interfaced with other libraries which expect a \\DOMDocument object such as [mensbeam\\lit][i].
+This is only available in the public API so the class may be interfaced with other libraries which expect a \\DOMDocument object such as [MensBeam\Lit][i].

 ```php
 namespace MensBeam\HTML\DOM\Inner;